AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/preparing-the-csv-file-for-arm-dataloader.md

 7. In your Excel file, prior to saving it as a CSV, leverage conditional formatting functionality to highlight cells with duplicate values in columns that should not have duplicates
 8. Keep your files at a maximum size of 10MB.
 9. When dealing with files that are larger than **200 rows**, pick the **Use Bulk API** option in the **Run Configuration** dialog box.
 This will give you optimum performance for large files.
-10. Data Loader does not allow importing multiple columns into one field in Salesforce.
+10. Dataloader does not allow importing multiple columns into one field in Salesforce.
 You will need to concatenate these fields before uploading.

 ### Field type format supported <a href="#field-type-format-supported" id="field-type-format-supported"></a>